goldman-gp-ebi/SWAMPy/README.md

 conda activate SWAMPy
 ```

-You will also need to place a multi-fasta 'genomes.fasta' file in the example folder - we can send this file to you
-but since the sequences are from GISAID we have not uploaded these to github.
+You will also need to place a multi-fasta 'genomes.fasta' file in the example folder --- since many examples are from GISAID and have restrictive re-distribution terms (see e.g. editorial pieces from 2021 in [Nature](https://www.nature.com/articles/d41586-021-00305-7) and [Science](https://www.science.org/doi/10.1126/science.371.6534.1086)) we have not uploaded them to github.
+Contact us if this causes you problems.

 ## Quickstart